Two Eclipses Across Texas

 Visit the American Astronomical Society’s website to learn about eclipse eye safety.

-Where to View the Eclipses
+Where and When to View It

 When choosing a viewing location, consider: